colindooley11/MotorwayCodeTest/README.md

 ## Motorway Payments Code Test

 ### Prerequisites
-Please ensure you have the [.Net 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.403-windows-x64-installer) on your machine and run
+Please ensure you have the [.Net 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.403-windows-x64-installer) on your machine and if not usign docker cd into where you clone the repo :)

 cd into working directory
 ```